Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 If your Access database crawls along like an old dial-up modem, the issue is most likely poor database design.
 Unindexed tables, inefficient queries, and bloated databases from years of accumulated data are the usual culprits.

 Solution - Database optimisation can restore performance dramatically.
 We've seen databases that took 30 seconds to load a form reduced to under 2 seconds simply through proper indexing and query optimisation.
-Before spending $20,000 on a migration, consider investing some time (or money) focusing on optimising your current database.
+Before committing to a migration, consider whether professional optimisation could solve the problem - it often can, at a fraction of the cost.

 "Access Can't Handle Multiple Users"

-This is a half-truth.
-Access can handle 10-15 concurrent users with proper front-end/back-end splitting and network configuration.
-If you're experiencing conflicts with just 5 users, the problem is likely your database architecture, not Access's capabilities.
+This one catches a lot of people out.
+Access is perfectly capable of handling 10–15 concurrent users with a proper front-end/back-end split and sensible network configuration.
+If you're hitting conflicts with fewer users than that, the problem is almost certainly your database architecture - not Access itself.

-Solution - A SQL Server backend with Access frontend can support 50+ users whilst keeping your familiar interface.
-This hybrid approach costs far less than a complete rebuild.
+Solution - A SQL Server back-end with your existing Access front-end can support far greater numbers of concurrent users whilst keeping the interface your team already knows.
+This hybrid approach costs considerably less than a complete rebuild - and your staff won't need retraining.

 "We Can't Access It Remotely"